 - -The original article is retained unchanged except for a watermark which is included on each page of the article PDF indicating that it has been “retracted”.

-Note that if Authors retain copyright for an article this does not mean they automatically have the right to retract it after publication.
+Note that if Authors retain the copyright for an article this does not mean they automatically have the right to retract it after publication.
 The integrity of the published scientific record is of paramount importance and COPE’s Retraction Guidelines still apply in such cases.

-In an extremely limited number of cases, it may be necessary to remove a published article from online database.
-This will only happen if an article is clearly defamatory, or infringes others’ legal rights, or where the article is, or we have good reason to expect that it will be, the subject of a court order, or where the article, if acted upon, may pose a serious health risk.
+In an extremely limited number of cases, it may be necessary to remove a published article from the online database.
+This will only happen if an article is clearly defamatory, or infringes others’ legal rights, or where the article is, or we have good reason to expect that it will be, the subject of a court order, or where the article if acted upon, may pose a serious health risk.
 In such circumstances, while the metadata (i.e. title and author information) of the article will be retained, the text will be replaced with a screen indicating that the article has been removed for legal reasons.